fewagency/matchappen/readme.md

 The [Matchappen\Services\EmailTokenGuard](app/Services/EmailTokenGuard.php) keeps track of the current login status and privileges for these token-users.

-Authorization policies for models are defined in [app/Policies], registered in [app/Providers/AuthServiceProvider.php] and can be checked throughout the app's controllers, blade-views, etc the [standard Laravel ways](https://laravel.com/docs/authorization#checking-policies).
+Authorization policies for models are defined in [app/Policies](app/Policies), registered in (app/Providers/AuthServiceProvider.php)[app/Providers/AuthServiceProvider.php] and can be checked throughout controllers, blade-views, etc using the [standard Laravel ways](https://laravel.com/docs/authorization#checking-policies).

 ### Middleware
-There's a custom created middleware for trimming excess whitespace from user input defined in [app/Http/Middleware/InputTrim.php].
+There's a custom created middleware for trimming excess whitespace from user input defined in (app/Http/Middleware/InputTrim.php)[app/Http/Middleware/InputTrim.php].
 A good example of trim-middleware use is in the constructor of the [BookingController](app/Http/Controllers/BookingController.php).